-UN Member States and women’s rights advocates joined together to create UN Women.
-They recognized that making gender equality a reality in the lives of women and girls demanded an organization with worldwide reach, sizable expertise and significant resources.
+The creation of UN Women is the result of tireless efforts by UN Member States and women’s rights advocates to have a single global organization that will champion the rights of women and girls.
+They recognized that making gender equality and the empowerment of women a reality in the lives of women and girls demanded an organization with worldwide reach, sizable expertise and significant resources.

-Whether the issue is political leadership, safety in conflict zones, protection from violence or access to public services, women have been forced to stand on the sidelines for too long.
-Now women must come to the centre as leaders, advocates and agents of change.
+Whether the issue is political leadership, peace building and conflict resolution, protection from violence or access to land, credit and decent jobs, UN Women provides a platform for activists to come together as leaders, advocates and agents of change.

 UN Women stands behind women’s equal participation in all aspects of life, focusing on five priority areas: